-In order to improve your golf setup and address position, make yourself familiar with the golf tips listed below.
-A swing always starts correctly with a good setup, i.e., inversely.
-Your swing will always be held back if your address position is incorrect.
+In order to improve your golf setup and golf address position, make yourself familiar with the golf tips listed below.
+A golf swing always starts correctly with a correct golf setup, i.e., inversely.
+Your swing will always be held back if your golf address position is incorrect.
 For starters, watch this video:

-Where and How to Position the Ball at Address
+Golf Address Position: Where and How to Position the Ball

 The ball is supposed to be in front of the golfer, positioned between the feet.
 In the case of using a short iron, it usually is there in the middle.
 With bigger clubs, it should be there towards the front foot.

 The ball should be placed in such a position where the sole of the club head touches the ground flatly.
 This technique allows the ball to be closer to the golfer with a short club and farther with a longer club.

 The ball should be placed on the tee so that its equator aligns with the crown of the driver.
 The ball position should be just off the ground when the golfer uses iron with the ball on the tee to achieve a perfect lie.
 For more visual help, consider these videos: